learnk8s/learnk8s.io/src/custom-authentication/content.md

 ## Creating an LDAP user entry

-Currently there's not much useful informatin in your LDAP directory, but let's change that.
+Currently, there's not much useful information in your LDAP directory, but let's change that.

 Your goal is to create an entry for the user Alice in the LDAP directory.